legacysurvey/legacysurvey/pages/dr8/description.rst

 Starting with DR8, many different "foreground" objects are extracted as independent sources in a similar fashion to how `Gaia stars were extracted in DR7`_.
-These include bright (12th magnitude or brighter `Tycho-2`_) stars, medium-bright (XXX magnitude or brighter `Gaia Data Release 2`_ stars), globular clusters and large galaxies.
+These include bright stars, medium-bright stars, globular clusters and large galaxies (as detailed on the `external catalogs page`_).
 The foreground objects consist of pre-defined geometrical masks (which are elliptical for galaxies) that are fixed at their expected positions in the Legacy Surveys images after accounting for proper motion and parallax in `Gaia Data Release 2`_.
 These mask regions are ignored in the local-sky-fitting calibration code.